bit101/rwhat/README.md

 rsync has several dozen commands and it's not always obvious what they do.
 Some solutions:

 - Search through the help or man file for what each argument does.
 Ouch.
 - Use [https://explainshell.com/](https://explainshell.com/) which is actually very good, but requires you to switch to a browser.
-It's also very verbose.
+It's also very verbose - may require scrolling through multiple screens of deep explanations.
 - Replace `rsync` with `rwhat` in your command.

 ## Example